 Ecologic Institute's Role

-Within this project, Ecologic Institute leads the activities related to the establishment of a data-base of species occurrences that Member States have reported for Annex IV species under the Habitats Directive and birds under the Birds Directive.
-Together with National Experts, it further compiles evidence of data awareness and uptake via a survey to showcase gaps and best practices.
-Throughout the project, Ecologic provides the national expertise for Germany, Austria and Lithuania.
+Within this project, Ecologic Institute led the activities related to the establishment of a data-base of species occurrences that Member States have reported for Annex IV species under the Habitats Directive and birds under the Birds Directive.
+Together with National Experts, it further compiled evidence of data awareness and uptake via a survey to showcase gaps and best practices.
+Throughout the project, Ecologic provided the national expertise for Germany, Austria and Lithuania.